 We believe that environmental education supports students in growing their connections to the natural world, which sustains us all.
 When students appreciate their environment they continue wondering and learning throughout their lives.
 They become conscientious citizens and stewards of the earth.
 Our unique gardening program is an environmental science model which emphasizes sustainability and resourcefulness in harmony with nature.

-All Cottonwood School students participate in environmental education one to two hours per week led by our Environmental Education and Garden Director, Becky Pierce.
+All Cottonwood School students participate in environmental education one to two hours per week led by our Environmental Education and Garden Director, Vanessa Barela.
 Our classes offer students diverse, science-based experiences which include, but are not limited to:

 - Care and feeding of chickens.